Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Homeomorphism is in

 \subsection{Normal surfaces}

-A central idea of normal surface theory due to Haken is to reduce questions in 3-manifold topology to integer (linear) programming.
-In full generality, if $C \subset \R^n$ is a rational polytope, then a solution to the integer programming problem defined by $C$ is a point in $C \cap \Z^n$.
-Suppose now that $C$ is also a proper, closed cone whose apex is 0. ($C$ is \emph{proper} means that $C \cap -C = \{0\}$.)
-Then a solution $v \in C \cap \Z^n$ is \emph{fundamental} if it is not the sum of two other solutions.

-\begin{proposition} If $C$ is a rational, closed, proper polytopal cone, then there is an exponential (and therefore $\ER$) bound on the norm of any fundamental solution. \end{proposition}

-Let $M$ be a closed, oriented 3-manifold with triangulation $\tau$.
-Recall that a \emph{normal surface} $S \subseteq M$ intersects each tetrahedron $\Delta \in \tau$ in 7 types of elementary disks, namely 4 types of triangles and 3 types of quadrilaterals.
+Let $M$ be a compact 3-manifold with triangulation $\Theta$.
+Recall that a \emph{normal surface} $S \subseteq M$ intersects each tetrahedron $\Delta \in \Theta$ in 7 types of elementary disks, namely 4 types of triangles and 3 types of quadrilaterals.
 The surface $S = S_v$ is given by a vector $v \in \Z_{\ge 0}^{7t}$ that lists the number of each type of elementary disk.
 If $v$ is such a vector, then $S_v$ is embedded (and uniquely defined) provided that it only uses at most one type of quadrilateral in each tetrahedron.
-The normal surface equations have a polytopal cone $C$ of solutions.
-Then a \emph{fundamental surface} is one whose vector is a fundamental solution.
-Sometimes a fundamental surface $S_v$ which is non-orientable is excluded and replaced by its oriented double cover $S_{2v}$, but we can allow non-orientable normal surfaces at this state of definitions.
+After specifying which type of quadrilateral is allowed in each tetrahedron, the normal surface equations then have a polytopal cone

+of solutions.
+We define a \emph{fundamental surface} $S_v$ is one whose vector $v \in C$ is not the sum of two other solutions in $C$.
+If $S_v$ is non-orientable, then $S_{2v}$ is its orientable double cover and we call it fundamental as well.

+\begin{lemma}[Haken] The number of elementary disks in a fundamental surface in $M$ is bounded above by an exponential in $t$.
+(Thus it is elementary recursive.) \end{lemma}

-We can represent a normal surface $S$ by listing all triangles and quadrilaterals in order in each tetrahedron $\Delta \in \tau$.
+We can represent a normal surface $S$ by listing all triangles and quadrilaterals in order in each tetrahedron $\Delta \in \Theta$.
 It is then easy to separate $S$ into connected components and calculate the topology of each component.
-This is exponentially inefficient compared to algorithms such as Agol-Hass-Thurston \cite{AHT:genus}, but this is livable for our purposes.
+This is exponentially inefficient compared to algorithms such as Agol-Hass-Thurston \cite{AHT:genus}, but it has no effect on whether the resulting algorithm is in $\ER$.

+We define a \emph{complete set} of essential 2-spheres in a 3-manifold $M$ is a collection $C$ such that cutting $M$ along each 2-sphere in $M$ and capping off the resulting boundary components produces irreducible 3-manifolds.
+Likewise a complete set of essential disks is a collection $C$ of properly embedded disks which are not boundary parallel, such that the compression of every disk in $C$ renders $M$ boundary-incompressible.